oslabs-beta/DeSolver/README.md

 const desolver = new Desolver(desolverConfig)
 ```

-The following optional oboject can be declared in the configuration options object can be passed to DeSolver:
+The following optional configuration object can be declared as the argument of the DeSolver constructor:

 ```javascript
 const desolverConfig = {